The Chicago Temple Building

 Of Lowell D. Snorf, III

 Lowell D. Snorf, III: Born Evanston, Illinois.
+Raised Wilmette, Illinois.
 Admitted to Illinois Bar, May, 1982.
 Admitted: United States Supreme Court, Federal Trial Bar, United States District Court for the Northern District of Illinois and United States Court of Appeals, Seventh and Ninth Circuits.
 Practice before: United States District Court, District of Arizona, First Circuit Court, State of Hawaii, United States District Court, United States District Court for the District of Hawaii, United States District Court for the Southern District of Indiana, Evansville Division, Superior Court I Jackson County, Indiana, Civil District Court for the Parish of Orleans, State of Louisiana, United States District Court for the District of Maryland, United States District Court for the District of Minnesota, United States District Court Southern District of Mississippi Southern Division, United States District Court Northern District of Mississippi Eastern Division, Circuit Court of Covington County, Mississippi, Eastern District North Carolina, Tennessee Circuit Court 13th Judicial District, Memphis, Court of Common Pleas, Montgomery County, Ohio.
-From 1982 to 1983, associate, Haight, Hofeldt, Davis and Jambor concentrating in federal patent, anti-trust and unfair competition litigation.
+From 1982 to 1983, associate, Haight, Hofeldt, Davis and Jambor concentrating in trial practice patent.
 From 1983 to 1992, associate then partner with Phillips, Healy, Allen & Snorf, concentrating in insurance defense trial practice.
 From 1992 to present, in practice with own law firm concentrating in insurance trial practice, both defense and subrogation.
-Graduate of Boston University, Bachelor of Arts With Distinction; Suffolk University, Master in Business Administration; Widener University School of Law, Juris Doctor.
+Graduate of Boston University, BA with distinction; Suffolk University, MBA; and Widener University, Delaware Law School, J.D.

 Representative Clients: List of representative clients is available upon request.

-Objective: Committed to prompt response to client\'s need for personal, innovative, experienced, and quality professional services.
+Objective: Committed to prompt response to client's need for personal, innovative, experienced, and quality professional services.

 Lectures: